coding-blocks-ebooks/blocks-of-android/README.md

-# My Awesome Book
+# Blocks of Android

-This file file serves as your book's preface, a great place to describe your book's content and ideas.
+This book should be a comprehensive reference manual for learning Android App development.